Auston Matthews dazzles as Toronto Maple Leafs beat Montreal Canadiens in overtime

 Drouin won the ensuing faceoff cleanly but the puck bounced off Petry to Van Riemsdyk, whose squibber slid past Price.

-The Team Canada goalie wasn't pleased at the result, firing the puck into the end boards.
+The Habs star goalie was not pleased at the result, firing the puck into the end boards.

-Toronto took the lead just 44 seconds later when Matthews' genius was given free reign and Price appeared to lose his footing – after the goal he stomped his right skate into the ice, as if to remind himself how to find purchase.
+Toronto took the lead just 44 seconds later when Matthews' genius was given free reign and Price appeared to lose his footing – after the goal he stomped his right skate into the ice, as if to remind himself how to find purchase with the blade.

+"I didn't see him slip, honestly," said Matthews.
+"The defence was right there in front of me so I just tried to shoot it, use a screen to shoot it, I looked around and I think he caught an edge or something.
+So kind of a fortunate bounce for us.
+A hundred times out of a hundred times that shot's probably not going in."

-Montreal came back to tie the game before the end of the period when the much-maligned Alex Galchenyuk fired a power-play wrister past Andersen that was the equal of Matthews' trademark release (rookie Leafs defenceman Andreas Borgman looked every bit the first-year player on the sequence, over-committing at the defensive blue line).
+Montreal came back to tie the game before the end of the period when the much-maligned Alex Galchenyuk fired a power-play wrist shot past Andersen that was the equal of Matthews' trademark release (rookie Leafs defenceman Andreas Borgman looked every bit the first-year player on the sequence, over-committing at the defensive blue line).

-The teams traded goals in the second period, Drouin's peach of a tip for his first home-ice goal had the Bell Centre crowd in Montreal buzzing, and then it was the sizable Toronto fan contingent's turn to roar when a replay confirmed Patrick Marleau had snuck a shot past beyond an out-of-position Price.
+The teams traded goals in the second period, Drouin's peach of a tip for his first home-ice goal had the Bell Centre crowd in Montreal buzzing.
+Not before long it was the sizable Toronto fan contingent's turn to roar when a replay confirmed Patrick Marleau had snuck a shot past beyond an out-of-position Price.

-The third was cagier, although the Habs shot the puck from everywhere – with five minutes left in regulation the count was 13-2 – and Toronto pushed for a winner late.
+The third period was cagier, although the Habs shot the puck from everywhere – with five minutes left in regulation the count was 13-2 – and Toronto pushed for a winner late.

 In October it's never a bad thing for a team to chalk up an overtime point; the Habs had an early chance to win the extra point but Andersen kicked out a Tomas Plekanec shot and sent the Leafs and Matthews the other way for the winner.